mad-lab-fau/mad-gui/README.md

 ## How can I test the GUI using your example data on my computer?

 First, you need to download the example data.
-Right click on [this link](https://github.com/mad-lab-fau/mad-gui/raw/main/example_data/sensor_data.csv), select `Save link as...` and save it - you have to change the file ending from \*.txt to \*.csv before saving.
+Click on [this link](https://github.com/mad-lab-fau/mad-gui/raw/main/example_data/sensor_data.zip), and extract the file to your computer.
 If you also want to check out synchronization with a video file, click on [this link](https://github.com/mad-lab-fau/mad-gui/releases/download/v0.2.0-alpha.1/video.mp4) and save it on your machine.
 Next, use one of the following two options (for testing it on Windows, we recommend Option A).

 ### Option A: Standalone executable